eserranoj316/CarND-Behavioral-Cloning-P3/writeup_template.md

 * process_image.py containing functions for image augmentation and pre-processing
 * model.h5 containing a trained convolution neural network with all the learned weights
 * model.json saved model
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results

 ####2.
 Submssion includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing